What Is Trauma Dumping? Examples, Signs, and Effects

 What causes trauma dumping?

-What is the difference between venting and dumping?
+What is the difference between trauma dumping and venting?